Coopertronic/build4repo/README.md

 `cp -vnr *.zst.* ~/pkgbuild/ctos-side-repo/x86_64/`

-I will now start to attempt to put this type of info into a config file.
-Of course there will need to be an extension to the scripts which check for a config file in `$HOME/.config/build4repo` and exits if one is not found.
-It can be further expanded to prompt for the creation and ask the user where everything is supposed to be found.

-I think the best way to approach making a config-file is to look into `JSON` so I can have 1 config-file that tells the scripts all they need to know.

 ### Clean up

 When the package has been successfully built the script will delete everything in the `PKGBUILD` folder and move the `.pkgbuild` folder from ../ back into the `PKGBUILD` folder.

-The script will then ask you to add a commit message before updating the git repo.
-I keep my PKGBUILD folders in a git repo so that any automatic changes that are made to scripts are updated.
+The script will then ask you to add a commit message before updating your git-repo.
+I keep my `PKGBUILD` folders in a git-repo so that any automatic changes that are made to scripts are updated.
 These changes are normally just git version numbers.

 ### The Hand-off